The Board of Governors is responsible for the management, administration and control of the property, revenue, business and affairs of the University.

 - Governance and Human Resources Committee (Committee Membership)

 * Please note, as per item 12.1 of the Board Rules, if members of the public or members of the University Community wish to make a presentation to the Board, they must submit a written request to the Board Secretary, at least one week prior to a scheduled meeting of the Board.
 The requestor must indicate clearly the subject or issue the person or group wishes to address, and the name(s) and title or position, if applicable, of the intended speaker(s).
 The Secretary will review any such requests with the Board Chair and seek additional clarification from the requestor(s) if needed.

 The fifteen-member Board consists of: The Chancellor, the President and Vice-Chancellor, two elected faculty members, one elected staff member, two students elected by the Undergraduate and Graduate Student Societies, and eight members appointed by the Lieutenant Governor in Council.
 See the Current Membership of the Board.

 The Act requires that the Board meet at least once every three months.
 Each year, one of UNBC’s regular quarterly Board meetings is held in one of the regions served by UNBC.
-The full Board meets on average, five times per annum and, in addition, a joint workshop on governance issues is convened annually with Senate.
+The full Board meets on average five times per annum; additionally, a joint workshop on governance issues convenes annually with Senate.
 See the Board Meeting Dates, Agendas and Minutes.

-The Board of Governors receives a Mandate Letter from the BC Ministry of Advanced Education each year, outlining the respective accountabilities, roles and responsibilities of the University and Government.
-UNBC 2021-22 Mandate Letter.
+The Board of Governors receives a Mandate Letter from the BC Ministry of Advanced Education, outlining the respective accountabilities, roles and responsibilities of the University and Government.
+UNBC 2023-2024 Mandate Letter.
 For additional information, see also Reporting Requirements for BC Post-Secondary Institutions and BC Ministry of Advanced Education - Post-Secondary Funding and Accountability Resource Page.

-For more information contact Shari Hoff, Governance Officer at firstname.lastname@example.org.
+For more information contact the Office of University Governance firstname.lastname@example.org.